-Trying decide between purchasing a wool rug or a synthetic rug?
+Trying decide between purchasing a persian silk wool rug or a synthetic rug?

 We've got you covered!
 RugKnots can help you decide which rug material suits you and your lifestyle best.

-- Wool rugs are hand-woven with natural materials, while synthetic rugs are hand-tufted with the most durable but cost-effective materials.
+- 100% wool rugs are hand-woven with natural materials, while synthetic rugs are hand-tufted with the most durable but cost-effective materials.

 - A wool rug can last for 50 years or more.
 Synthetic rugs usually have a lifespan of 3-5 years.

-- Both wool area rugs and synthetic rugs are easy to clean.
+- Both small wool rugs and synthetic rugs are easy to clean.

 - Wool typically feels softer and more luxurious.